Zum Hauptinhalt springen

 Deep Dive: Germany

-A closer look at the German market shows clear signs of why the country is struggling with the adoption of new powertrains in the passenger vehicle sector.
-We look at each of the analysed dimensions and shed some light on the drivers, challenges and overall developments for each:
+A closer look at the German market shows signs that the BEV market situation starts to shift and will continue to improve in the upcoming months, due to greater variety of BEV vehicles with greater range and an improving landscape situation.
+We look at the analysed dimensions and provide insights on the drivers, challenges, and overall developments for each:

 Would you like to learn more about the results of our EV Index?